omerwwazap/blog/_posts/2023-11-03-BypassingDLP.md

 A finlay recommendation to read is [Analog Hole](https://en.wikipedia.org/wiki/Analog_hole).
 Its the potential for analog copying or recording of copyrighted digital content, and bypassing digital rights management (DRM).

+Also just found out about this very interesting topics called [EURion Constellation](https://en.wikipedia.org/wiki/EURion_constellation) and [this video](https://www.youtube.com/watch?v=1c-jBfZPVv4).
+Quote form Wikipedia "s a pattern of symbols incorporated into a number of secure documents such as banknotes, checks, and ownership title certificates designs worldwide since about 1996. ...
+Such software can then block the user from reproducing banknotes to prevent counterfeiting using colour photocopiers."

 ### 2 - Capture Cards

 A capture card is a hardware device used to capture and record video and audio from external sources, such as gaming consoles, cameras, or **other computers**.